NEW CONCEPT DRIVING SCHOOL COURSE INFORMATION

 ages 15-17 years old may obtain a driving permit.
 If the student does not complete the 30-hour classroom

 session in its entirety, Illinois law requires us to revoke the student’s permit.
-After the student has
+A permit application will be

-successfully completed both phases of the course and turned in all other required items, they will receive a
+student has successfully completed both phases of the course and turned in all other required items, they will

 High School Credit